Become a fishery officer

 Land, air and sea patrols may last hours or days, and your job could be spent outdoors, in a vehicle or aircraft, on a vessel or snowmobile, or in the office.

-The work may require:
+The work will require:

 - shift work